-Core strength training is here to ensure that you stay away from injuries and become a better sportsperson.
+Core strengthening training is here to ensure that you stay away from injuries and become a better sportsperson.

 The recent core training majorly talks about breathing functionality and restoring posture.
 The core tests focus on spine functionality and muscle strength.